FahedAlhamwi/Memory-game/fend-project-memory-game-master 7/README.md

 .
 Then we have to create the ( moves , timer , rating ,restart button , popup) .
 Without forgetting to call the basic cards bord at the end.

+# How to play
+Simply you have to Match the Cards , as soon as you can , and if you finish it in 10 moves you will have 3 stars!
+.
+Just open the html file with any prowser and Start play!!.